Conservative fine-tuning for a PET model

 Fine-tuning on conservative forces

-Even though the error on energy derivatives is pretty large, the model has learned a reasonable approximation of the energy, and we can use it as a starting point to fine-tune the model to improve the accuracy on conservative forces.
-Enable forces: on to compute them via backward propagation of gradients.
-We also keep training the non-conservative forces, so that we can still use the model for fast inference.
-This comes with minimal overhead against forward energy evaluation.
+Even though the error on energy derivatives is pretty large, the model has learned a reasonable representation of the energy of the systems, and we can use it as a starting point to fine-tune the model to improve the accuracy on conservative forces.
+We enable forces: on to compute them via backward propagation of gradients.
+We also keep training the non-conservative forces (with a small loss weight) so that we can still use the model for fast direct force inference, with minimal overhead against forward energy evaluation.
 Expectedly, the training will be slower.

 training_set: